 Covered calls are a great way to generate an income from a portfolio of stocks.
 Rather than haphazardly selecting options based purely on return, you should build a comprehensive strategy that factors in both risk and return.
 You can then ensure consistent income over time.

-If you’re interested in learning more, sign up for our free course on Covered Call Stock Selection and learn how the Snider Investment Method can help you succeed with covered calls.
+If you’re interested in learning more, sign up for our free courses and learn how the Snider Investment Method can help you succeed with covered calls.